-The Temple BS in Horticulture program is a four-year, 124 credit-hour curriculum.
+The Tyler School of Art and Architecture's BS in Horticulture program is a four-year, 124 credit-hour curriculum.
 It is built on a strong scientific foundation and includes both technical course work and hands-on learning experience.
 In order to broaden and deepen your knowledge and understanding of the natural and cultural world, you will also receive solid education in the liberal arts.

-In your classes at Temple, you will learn the relationships between horticulture, technology, and natural ecological processes, and develop a responsible horticultural approach toward the environment.
+In your classes at Temple Univeristy's Tyler School of Art and Architecture, you will learn the relationships between horticulture, technology and natural ecological processes, and develop a responsible horticultural approach toward the environment.

 You may find exciting professional opportunities in landscape contracting, restoration, and management; wholesale or retail nurseries; urban forestry; floriculture; public horticulture; garden restoration; and interior plantscaping.
 Research, teaching and extension are also rewarding areas within the horticulture profession.

-Undergraduate students have the option of taking some of their courses on the main campus, and some of their landscape architecture, botany, and/or horticulture courses at Temple's Ambler campus.
-Temple runs a free shuttle bus service between the main campus and the Ambler campus.
-The required Ambler campus courses in the major are scheduled to coincide with the Ambler shuttle schedule.
-This allows students to have a great urban college campus experience while also benefiting from the hands-on learning in the arboretum and greenhouses for which the Ambler campus programs are known.
+Undergraduate students have the option of taking some of their courses on Temple's Main Campus in Philadelphia, and some of their landscape architecture, botany and/or horticulture courses at Temple's Ambler Campus.
+Temple runs a free shuttle bus service between Main Campus and the Ambler Campus.
+The required Ambler Campus courses in the major are scheduled to coincide with the Ambler shuttle schedule.
+This allows students to have a great urban college campus experience while also benefiting from the hands-on learning in the arboretum and greenhouses for which the Ambler Campus programs are known.

 For admissions and general program information:

 Temple University is committed to working with students and parents by providing student aid through grants, loans, work study programs, and scholarships.
-Temple Financial Aid & Scholarships helps make it possible for qualified students, with limited personal financial resources, to meet the cost of a Horticulture education.
-For more information about financial aid and scholarship opportunities, visit Student Financial Services HERE.
-The Landscape Architecture and Horticulture Department offers more than 27 scholarships and awards totaling approximately $51,000 to students each year.
-Visit the Landscape Architect and Horticulture Awards & Scholarships page on this website for more information HERE.
+Temple Financial Aid & Scholarships helps make it possible for qualified students, with limited personal financial resources, to meet the cost of a Tyler Horticulture education.
+For more information about financial aid and scholarship opportunities, visit Student Financial Services.
+Tyler's Landscape Architecture and Horticulture programs offer more than 27 scholarships and awards totaling approximately $51,000 to students each year.
+Visit the Landscape Architecture and Horticulture programs' Awards and Scholarships page for more information.

-For information about applying to the Horticulture Program, visit Undergraduate Admissions HERE.
-In addition to the university’s admission requirements, the Department of Landscape Architecture and Horticulture has a selective but diverse admissions process of its own.
-Review the admission requirements for your area of interest by contacting the Tyler School of Art Admissions Office at 215-777-9090.
+For information about applying to the Horticulture Program, visit Undergraduate Admissions here.
+In addition to the university’s admission requirements, Tyler's Landscape Architecture and Horticulture programs have a selective but diverse admissions process of their own.
+Review the admission requirements for your area of interest by contacting the Tyler School of Art and Architecture Admissions Office at 215-777-9090.